leftthomas/NPID/README.md

-# MoCo
+# ShadowMode
-A PyTorch implementation of MoCo based on the paper [Momentum Contrast for Unsupervised Visual Representation Learning](https://arxiv.org/abs/1911.05722).
+A PyTorch implementation of ShadowMode based on the paper [ShadowMode: Predict Unknown]().

 ## Requirements
 - [Anaconda](https://www.anaconda.com/download/)